 Each of the members of the Audit Committee (Mr. Mercer (chairperson), Mr. Murin and Ms. Cook) has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Exchange Act.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
-The Board has determined that each of Mr. Mercer and Mr. Murin is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee, which sets forth the Audit Committee's responsibilities and how it carries out those responsibilities.
+The Board has determined that each of Mr. Mercer and Mr. Murin is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.
+The Board has adopted, and annually reviews, the charter of the Audit Committee, which sets forth the Audit Committee's responsibilities and how it carries out those responsibilities.